DominykasD/Arena/README.md

 An app to order food and get it delivered to your seat in a stadium.

 ## Current features
 Register and login to application.
 Opens main activity with navigation drawer.
+Category page with RecyclerView.

 ### To-do
 Notepad: https://rentry.co/wyek3